IdrissRio/cat/README.md

 ./run_cat.sh
 ```

-The script it will start a local server, and you can visualize the generated call graph by navigating to `http://localhost:8080` in your web browser.
+The script will start a local server, and you can visualize the generated call graph by navigating to `http://localhost:8080` in your web browser.
 No additional configuration is required—just run the script and wait for the results!

 ## Contributing